A Wedding Ceremony Planning Framework to help you create your perfect ceremony.

 Cue the confetti and balloons.

-Remember, there is a lot that goes into planning a wedding ceremony and most couples have never done it before.
-Your wedding is one of the most important days of your life.
-The most important thing to remember is that the two of you have decided that you want to be together and whether you choose to commemorate that with a large family wedding at the ranch or sign your license with your witnesses and officiant in the mountains or at your favorite winery overlooking Lake Osoyoos, it’s YOUR special day and you want it to be meaningful to the two of you, not stressful.
+Your wedding day is one of the most important days of either of your lives.
+There is a lot that goes into planning a wedding ceremony and most couples have never done it before.
+The most important thing to remember is that the two of you have decided that you want to be together and whether you choose to commemorate that with a large family wedding at the ranch or sign your license with your witnesses and officiant in the mountains or at your favorite winery overlooking the lake, it’s YOUR special day and you want it to be meaningful to the two of you, not stressful.
 There are many, many resources available to help alleviate stress, including amazingly talented and committed wedding professionals and E.P.I.C., my Wedding Ceremony Planning Framework that I’ve shared in this article, but if you start with remembering to breathe and enjoy your engagement together, all will fall into place.
 Hopefully, rather than a panicked email asking for help, your next email to your officiant might be a thank you or a positive Google review.
 This is a magical time, and I’m absolutely delighted for you.
 Best wishes for a lifetime of love. – Chanelle

-Chanelle Carlin is Your Celebrant for LifeTM.
-She is an ordained minister, professional wedding officiant, author, gratitude coach, self-care coach and owner of Chanelle Carlin Weddings, LLC.
-Chanelle believes that life and love should be celebrated every minute.
-She collaborates with couples who’ve found “The ONE” to create custom, memorable ceremonies for their intimate wedding or elopement in the naturally beautiful Pacific Northwest and celebrates all the special moments that matter in their lives.
-She lives with her family in rural Okanogan County, Washington, USA and LOVES traveling throughout the Pacific Northwest to officiate weddings.
+Chanelle Carlin is Your Celebrant for Life.
+She is an ordained minister, professional wedding officiant, coach, and owner of Chanelle Carlin Weddings, LLC.
+Believing that life and love should be celebrated every minute, she collaborates with couples who’ve already started building the foundations of their relationship over the years and are now ready to venture forth into marriage with a custom, memorable (for all the right reasons) elopement/intimate wedding ceremony.
+While Chanelle works throughout the Pacific Northwest and Ireland primarily, she gladly travels to wherever her couples prefer to marry.
+As their Celebrant for Life, Chanelle also celebrates all the special milestones and moments that matter in each of her couples’ lives.
+She lives with her family in rural Okanogan County, Washington, USA, and totally LOVES her life.
 You can visit Chanelle at www.chanellecarlin.com, on Facebook, Instagram, or Pinterest.